navrikk/react-template/README.md

 # react-template
-A starter template React.JS project build using create-react-app that includes a static code analyzer, a code formatter and a CSS framework.
+A starter template React.JS project built using `create-react-app` that includes a static code analyzer, a code formatter, and a CSS framework.
 This project uses `yarn` as a package manager.

 ### Included libraries